 17. Ladies and Gentlemen… the Grateful Dead

-This live album was released in 1973 and is made up of performances from February 13 and a live album was recorded over a series of five nights at the Fillmore East in April 1971.
-It was released in Oct. of that year.
+Released in October 1973, “Ladies and Gentlemen… the Grateful Dead,” is a compilation of performances from February 13 and recorded over five nights at the Fillmore East in April 1971.

 Conclusion: Grateful Dead Live Album